icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

     we can monitor data ports with Vitis Analyzer when the profiling is enabled.
 But it costs additional resources on the FPGA that makes the compilation longer, and we commented out for this assignment.
     ```
+    ```{note}
+    You may want to speedup the hardware later in your project.
+    To increase the clock frequency, you need to include a flag like `--clock.defaultFreqHz 200000000` when you do linking (`v++ --link`).
+    If you search these useful information on the web, please make sure that it's applicable to the embedded platform.
+    As mentioned earlier, there are datacenter platform and embedded platform; Ultra96 belong to the embedded platform.
+    ```

 ## Environment Setup
 ### Setting up Ultra96 and Host Computer